datr-tech/leith/README.md

-# ts.gen
+# leith

-> A TypeScript CLI for generating Typescript projects
+> A CLI for generating Typescript projects

 ## BEWARE: Currently in development